-We don’t sell financial products or get referral kick backs within the industry.
-ACTUALLY.
+We don’t sell financial products.
+Period.
+Full Stop.
 So, you know that the financial advice we give is genuinely best suited for your needs.
 Independent and unbiased financial advice is critical when making short-term or long-term financial plans.
 This is the beauty of the fee-for service or fee-only planning model!

 We are realistic about financial plans.
 It’s important for you to have a sustainable plan that makes sense given your unique situation.
 We want to push you to be your best financial self, but we are also aware that life happens and things can change.
 Let us help!
 Together, we can create a customized, realistic plan that will help you sleep at night knowing you’re on the right path.

 The old school (or customary) financial planning model is to perform a comprehensive (and expensive) retirement financial plan and provide a 10-30 page printed document with beautiful graphs.
 This document usually ends up in the sitting in a filing cabinet collecting dust.
 Plans don’t get implemented like this!

 While these comprehensive plans can be great for over-arching financial goals and objectives, a person’s financial situation will change… a lot over their lifetime, rendering this large and expensive document useless.

 We believe that financial planning is all about the short-term action items.
 During our sessions we follow a systematic discovery process to assess your current financial situation, your goals and constraints in order map out the long-term goals.
 However, we use customizable tools (that you get to keep) and easy to implement action items that will move you towards those larger goals in the short run.